-- 21. Set the engine back to TDC. - 22.
-Remove the 4 bolts on the exhaust cam pulley.
+- 22. Remove the 4 bolts on the exhaust cam pulley.
 The square plate washer and OEM exhaust cam pulley bolts are no longer required. - 23.
 Apply medium strength 'blue' Loctite onto the supplied M7 bolt threads, install the supplied cam key onto the exhaust cam pulley.
-For this 36-2 version (missing tooth on crank at 10 o'clock position shown in figure 5), the cam key shall be pointing at approximately 5 o'clock position at TDC.
+With the engine to remain at TDC, the key shall be at approximately 8 o'clock position.
 Torque the 4 bolts to 16Nm.